Optimize the Enterprise Network for Multi-Cloud- Webinar Highlights

 However, conventional network architectures don’t support the cloud-driven application consumption patterns of today.
 Enterprises need to re-architect the network for multi-cloud and SaaS applications.
 But how and with what?

-SD-WAN to the Rescue: SD–WAN is no magical tonic that will cure your networks of all its ailments.
+SD–WAN is no magical tonic that will cure your networks of all its ailments.
 It won’t manage your clouds as well.
 However, what SD-WAN can do is consolidate various existing transport mediums into one functional application driven network.
 SD-WAN ensures that application experience is what drives traffic steering decisions from the network to the CSP.
 It also simplifies the network with a centralized portal to manage and control it and increases visibility across the entire network fabric.
 It basically can build an application-driven network that can provide business users the most fine-tuned route to access the cloud (See Fig 1)

 (Suggested read: SD-WAN: Making Sense of the Cloud Cuckoo Land)